arkdatastudios/HANDSONKEYS/content/post/data-days-aws-gen-ai/index.md

 ## Post-Credit Scene - 4 PM CST

-Q: What happens when a 30+ technologists walk into a bar?
+Q: What happens when 30+ technologists walk into a bar?

 >A: More networking!